hubmapconsortium/portal-ui/context/app/markdown/docs/assay-submission.md

 data_path
 Description: Relative path to file or directory with instrument data.
 Downstream processing will depend on filename extension conventions.
 Required.
 Allowed Values: Path required to exist on Globus, and should be distinct from any metadata_path or other data_path.
 All the files of a submission should be covered by exactly one metadata_path or data_path.
-Appendix: Implementation for HuBMAP Data Portal
-The required columns and allowed values will be defined by a set of JSON schema, e.g. checked into the ingest-pipeline repository.
-From those we will generate human-readable documentation (which will replace this document) and TSV templates.
-Each type of assay will have its own template, so the schema will have some means of indicating which attribute goes with which assay type.

-Allowed values should be defined via controlled vocabularies or ontologies.

-The cidc-schemas project may provide some of the functionality we need, though it might not handle sub-typed schema like we will have.

-Submissions will be TSV using UTF-8.
-TSV because that is easier to hand edit than CSV and UTF-8 because some personnel names include non-ASCII characters.

-On ingest, the TSV will be translated to nested JSON: JSON schema doesn't adhere to an OO model, so a single flat space of attributes which can be extended in different directions is difficult to validate.
-There will be additional, programmatic checks:
-Are the referenced HuBMAP IDs valid?
-Do metadata_path and data_path point to valid files in the submission?
-Are all files in the submission covered, and none of them are referenced multiple times?
-Do the Level 2 and Level 3 attributes match the provided assay_type and assay_category (these are Level 1 attributes)

-If validation fails, error messages will indicate the coordinates of the error relative to the spreadsheet (i.e., rows and columns) and ideally suggest how the errors could be fixed.

-Before being passed to Neo4J to be loaded into the provenance graph, and eventually to Elasticsearch, the JSON will go through a second transform.
-This transform will
-Treat each line in the TSV as its own record.
-Flatten the nested structure that was used for validation.
-Flatten down the provenance chain, so an assay record will also have information about the donor and sample it comes from.
-Include the provenance as an additional attribute, along with metadata coming from the submission event itself.
-(The newly generated ID, the submitter, the datetime of submission.)